 Claim settlement can be done in two ways: Cashless Claim settlement and Reimbursement Claim settlement depending on the option chosen by the customer.

-- Reimbursement Claims are those which are reimbursed to the insured customer after submitting all the claim related documents.
-Reimbursement process involves the customer to pay the claim amount and then get it reimbursed from the insurance company.
+- Reimbursement Claims are those which are reimbursed to the insured customer after submitting all the claim-related documents.
+The reimbursement process involves the customer paying the claim amount and then getting it reimbursed from the insurance company.
 If the insured decides to get treated in a hospital other than the network or tie-up hospital then the customer needs to pay the claim amount first and get it reimbursed from the insurance company later.
-For reimbursement of claim amount all the relevant and required documents are to be submitted to the insurance company within the stipulated time and the reimbursement would be done within 7-15 days after the receipt of all the required documents.
+For reimbursement of the claim amount all the relevant and required documents are to be submitted to the insurance company within the stipulated time and the reimbursement would be done within 7-15 days after the receipt of all the required documents.

 It is advisable to check the list of network or tie-up hospitals in your area or locality before deciding on the health insurance policy.
 The more the number of network hospitals in your area the better it would be to go for cashless treatment.
 The difference between TPA and “In house “would be different for different insurance companies and it cannot be compared, this depends on the commission paid to the TPAs by the insurance companies.
 Best Health Insurance Company settles the claims of its customers within the least possible time.

-Waiting period is the time the insured customer has to wait before making any claim under his health insurance policy.
+The waiting period is the time the insured customer has to wait before making any claim under his health insurance policy.
 Any claim during the waiting period would not be covered by the insurance company and all the insurance companies have waiting periods.
 Insured needs to satisfy the waiting period requirements before making any claim.
-There are three types of waiting period in every health insurance policy, they are:-
+There are three types of waiting periods in every health insurance policy, they are:-

 - Initial Waiting Period/ 30-day Waiting period: An initial waiting period or 30 days waiting period in health insurance refers to the amount of time one has to wait before making any claim.
-The only exemption to the initial waiting period is any accident related injury claims under your health insurance policy.
+The only exemption to the initial waiting period is any accident-related injury claims under your health insurance policy.
 The 30 day waiting period is applicable to prevent people from buying a health insurance policy only at the eleventh hour.
-As an industry standard all the health insurance companies have an initial waiting period of 30 days under their health insurance policies.
+As an industry-standard, all health insurance companies have an initial waiting period of 30 days under their health insurance policies.

-- Specific Waiting Period: Specific diseases such as Cataract, Gastric ulcers, Hernia etc. have a waiting period of at least 2 years before the claim is settled under the health insurance policy.
+- Specific Waiting Period: Specific diseases such as Cataracts, Gastric ulcers, Hernia, etc. have a waiting period of at least 2 years before the claim is settled under the health insurance policy.
 The reason to include this clause is that these specific diseases can be treated later and are not considered as an emergency.
 Any claim related to these diseases will not be settled by the insurance companies before the waiting period is satisfied.
-On an average the specific waiting period is 2-4 years depending on the insurance company.
+On average, the specific waiting period is 2-4 years depending on the insurance company.

-- Pre Existing Waiting Period: Pre existing diseases or PED refers to any condition, ailment, injury or disease which has been diagnosed up to 48 months prior to the purchase of the health insurance policy.
-This means any disease which exists before purchasing the health insurance policy would be treated as a pre existing disease and a waiting period of 48 months needs to be satisfied before claiming for any PED.
-Few companies have a pre existing waiting period of 24 months while few companies have pre existing period of 48 months.
-Any disease or illness contracted after purchasing a health insurance policy would not be treated as the pre existing disease by the insurance companies.
+- Pre Existing Waiting Period: Pre-existing diseases or PED refers to any condition, ailment, injury or disease which has been diagnosed up to 48 months prior to the purchase of the health insurance policy.
+This means any disease which exists before purchasing the health insurance policy would be treated as a pre-existing disease and a waiting period of 48 months needs to be satisfied before claiming for any PED.
+Few companies have a pre-existing waiting period of 24 months while few companies have a pre-existing period of 48 months.
+Any disease or illness contracted after purchasing a health insurance policy would not be treated as a pre-existing disease by the insurance companies.

 It is advisable to select the insurance company and the health insurance plan which has the least waiting period requirements.
-In the best interests of the customer, one should take a health insurance policy in their young age to satisfy all the waiting period requirements.
+In the best interests of the customer, one should take a health insurance policy at a young age to satisfy all the waiting period requirements.
 Best Health Insurance Company has the least waiting period which helps people with pre existing diseases or illnesses.

 Premium is the amount of money paid by the insured customer to the insurance company in return for the health insurance coverage offered by the insurance company.
 The premium to be paid in a health insurance policy depends on the below factors:-

 - Age of the insured: The age of the insured decides the premium to be paid.
-Higher the age, higher would be the premium to be paid.
+The higher the age, the higher would be the premium to be paid.
 This is due to the chance of diseases of illness happening increases with the age.
-Now-a-days due to life style changes many people are suffering from one or the other diseases such as Diabetes, Blood pressure, Thyroid etc. Insurance companies classify customers as per the age bands and charge premium depending on the age of the customer.
+Nowadays due to lifestyle changes, many people are suffering from other diseases such as Diabetes, Blood pressure, Thyroid, etc. Insurance companies classify customers as per the age bands and charge premiums depending on the age of the customer.

 - Sum Insured: The sum insured selected by you decides your health insurance premium.
-Higher the sum insured, higher would be the premium.
-Sum insured is the maximum liability of the health insurance company in case of a claim.
-It is important to carefully select the sum insured which suits your requirements, too high sum insured results in paying high premium and too less sum insured results in paying a part of claim amount.
+The higher the sum insured, the higher would be the premium.
+Sum insured is the maximum liability of the best health insurance company in case of a claim.
+It is important to carefully select the sum insured which suits your requirements, too high a sum insured results in paying a high premium, and too less sum insured results in paying a part of the claim amount.

 Customers are advised to check the premium offered by the insurance company for their health insurance policy and compare it with the other health insurance products in the market before deciding on the best health insurance policy and the best health insurance company.
 The premium of different health insurance policies can be checked online using the link https://www.policybachat.com/health-insurance.